 Strength and Resilience

-In 2020, I co-led a series of 5 pilot Creative Wellbeing Workshops with clients of charity Headway Devon.
-We explored building strength and resilience and, during the workshops, participants created special boxes that could be taken away to store treasures and memories.
+Gathering a team of artist facilitators, I co-led a series of Creative Wellbeing Workshops with clients of charity Headway Devon and United Response.
+We explored building hope, strength and resilience.
+During the workshops, participants created special boxes that could be taken away to store treasures and memories.
 Some of these were prompted by creative interventions using music, movement, painting, writing and clay.

 After these workshops, J said “It was interesting to explore music and to try something new with links between music and art.”
 K shared “It was great that we could draw to the music without anyone judging us.
 I realise that I’ve drawn what’s going on for me in my life right now and I’m going to share this with my family.”